 Are there misconceptions about CBD?
 Yes.

-As CBD soars in popularity, cropping up in products from muscle rubs and teas to mascaras and lubes, misconceptions about the cannabidiol are also skyrocketing.
+As CBD soars in popularity, cropping up in products from muscle rubs and teas to mascaras and face cream, misconceptions about the cannabidiol are also skyrocketing.

 So what are people getting wrong?